apache/celix-site/source/contributing/submitting-patches.md

     git remote -v

 Now you are ready to work with the Apache Celix' code base.
-Start with switching to `develop` branch

-    git checkout develop

-now is time to fetch any changes from remote repository
+Fetch any changes from the remote repository

     git fetch
     git pull

-you should create a branch to keep your changes and it must be done off the `develop` branch
+You can now create branches for your changes (branches must be created from the `master` branch)

     git checkout -b my-branch